villano-lab/n-elec-scattering/README.md

 ### Considerations
 * Should we move all the data to one folder, instead of being split like this?
 * Do figures and paper_figures need to stay split?
 (If yes, maybe the important figures can go top-level?)
 * Have any notebooks become 'defunct'/do any no longer contain unique information that is relevant to the paper?
-(If yes we should move these, either to their own directory, or to another branch or repository, or just delete them)
+(If yes we should move these, either to their own directory or to another branch or repository, or just delete them)
 * Are any of the python libraries used in other repostiories of ours?
 (If yes we should make them packages to prevent de-syncing.)
 * Can any of our directories become hidden or nested (e.g. mplstyles)?
 * Are any files extraneous?
 (What is _MACOSX directory, that seems like it may be an accidental push)